deta/todo-app/README.md

 ![Preview](preview.png)

-Simple To Do list application, made with Node.js, Express specialy for launching it on [Deta Space](https://deta.space/)!
+An example full-stack app that runs on [Deta Space](https://deta.space/)!

 The main components of the project are: